rdouglascox/logic_lectures/source/07_validity_and_logical_form.md

 ---

 * propositions do not have a single form
-* they have many forms ranging from the course-grained to the fine-grained
+* they have many forms ranging from the coarse-grained to the fine-grained

 # instances: from forms to propositions